helium/HIP/location-assertion-requirement.md

 rewards through geo-spoofing.

 There is currently no miner or sensor deployment methodology that would require a location not be asserted, and legitimate hotspots should not be greatly impacted.
-This HIP would immediately put into effect a need to have an accurately asserted location.
+This HIP would immediately put into effect a need for all hotspots to have an asserted location.
 Hotspots without a location asserted, whether Full, Light, or DO [Data Only], will immediately cease receiving Data Transfer mining rewards until their location has been asserted.

 <b>NEW DEPLOYMENT GUIDELINE:</b>

 LOCATION MUST BE ASSERTED- This includes DO, Light, and Full hotspots.
 In order to earn HNT from both PoC and Data Transfer, a hotspot will need to have the location asserted.
-A hotspot will not be considered deployed until then and will be ineligible for rewards until asserted.
+A hotspot will not be considered deployed and will be ineligible for rewards until asserted.

+# Implementation

+COMING SOON - IN DRAFT STAGE

 # Drawbacks